diegoluisi/diegoluisi/curriculum/Diego_Luisi_EN.md

 - 04/2022 - current
 - Follow-up: Gaming
 - Role:
-  - As an SRE, my challenge is to work with the development and product teams and create automations that help to have a better observability of the application, guaranteed by automated processes that facilitate the deployment of new applications, generating greater competitiveness for the business.
+  - As an SRE, my challenge is to work with the development and product teams and create automations that provide better observability of the application, guaranteed by automated processes that facilitate the deployment of new applications, generating greater competitiveness for the business.
 - Technologies:
   - [ArgoCD, Crossplane, GCP, GKE, GitHub, GitHub Actions, Helm, Istio, Kubernetes, Loki, OpenShift, SealedSecrets]